Assess large numbers of servers in VMware environment for migration to Azure

 If you're planning for a multi-tenant environment, you can scope the discovery on the vCenter Server.

-- You may want to scope by VM folders if the tenants share hosts.
+• You might want to scope by VM folders if the tenants share hosts.
 Azure Migrate can't discover servers if the vCenter account has access granted at the vCenter VM folder level.
-If you are looking to scope your discovery by VM folders, you can do so by ensuring the vCenter account has read-only access assigned at a server level.
+If you're looking to scope your discovery by VM folders, you can do so by ensuring the vCenter account has read-only access assigned at a server level.
 Learn more.

 Prepare for assessment